Peloton Digital Review: What You Should Know

 How Does Peloton Digital Differ from Regular Peloton?

-As we explained in our article about Peloton Cycle, this high-end stationary bike offers an all-in-one workout experience for studio class enthusiasts.
+As we explained in our article about Peloton Bike, this high-end stationary bike offers an all-in-one workout experience for studio class enthusiasts.

 The bike comes with a 21.5-inch touchscreen, and it displays real-time performance tracking like your total distance, cadence, resistance level, calories burned and power output.